Are you straight? So is spaghetti – ‘til it gets hot and sticky.

 What’s the difference between your wife and your job?
 After five years, your job will still suck.

 These are but two of the dirty jokes in the small club stage repertoire of ageing drag queen Jackie (Derren Nesbitt), 74.
 He performs in a huge black beehive wig, he drives home without it, in his kitchen he collapses on the floor.
-His doctor (Ruben Crow) later tells him he has an aggressive form of cancer and has six to seven weeks left to live.
+His doctor (Ruben Crow) later tells him he has an aggressive form of cancer and only six to seven weeks left to live.

 Another night.
 His manager Alex (Joss Porter) asks Jackie to show the ropes to a new performer Faith (Jordan Stephens), 21, so called “because everyone needs a bit of Faith in their lives, darling”.
 The pair of them get knocked down in an altercation with three queen-bashing men in the alleyway outside the club.
-When Jackie later discovers Faith is homeless and sleeping in his car, he offers the boy a place to sleep.
+When Jackie later discovers Faith is homeless and sleeping in his car, he offers the boy a place to stay.
 All above board and nothing untoward going on (Jackie later allays Alex’s fears he and the boy might be having sex).